yj199522/webservice/README.md

 ``Restful API - Node.js``

 ## About the project
-* Created a node application to perform CRU operations using an HTTP request, and continuous deployment by uploading the most recent code base of the application in form of the zip file in S3 using this zip we will deploy the application using Codedeploy Agent
+* Created a node application to perform CRU operations using an HTTP request, and continuous deployment by uploading the most recent code base of the application in form of the zip file in S3 using this zip we will deploy the application using Codedeploy Agent.

 ## How To Run Node Application
 * Download Node.js from the official site